Be not forgetful to entertain strangers: for thereby some have entertained angels unawares.

 I watched, wondering if he would vanish.
 He didn’t.

 I did call Ken that night.
 I wasn’t sure how much milk to add to the stew and how to make sure it didn’t scald.
 I also didn’t know how to remove the bones.
 We discussed the recipe for a few minutes and I finished the stew.
 It turned out perfect.
 I never called Ken again.
 I didn’t have to.
 I knew my guardian angel–or a human who served as one–was close, and that Mom was okay.

 It was then that I decided it was time to praise God again.
 Through my tears, I determined to tell Jesus how much I appreciated Him.
 “Jesus, You are good.
 Thank You for sending Ken to me today.”
 I didn’t know at the time if he was a guardian angel or a kind stranger.
 What I was certain of is that God sent him to me during a time of need.

 Later, I looked up the meaning of the name, “Ken.”
 Ken means “royal obligation.”
 I thanked God for arranging the two royal appointments with His servant, Ken.

 If you’re wondering how you’ll make it after the death of a loved one, let me assure you that you will.
 Because God met my need, I am certain He will meet yours.
-Your sweet Lord Jesus will find a way to assure you that He is with you, and that He walks beside you at all times.
+Our sweet Lord Jesus will find a way to assure you He is with you.
+He walks beside you at all times.
 And, if you need a servant, whether it is earthly or angelic, He will supply.